For A Healthy Heart!

 Limit your fat intake.
 Most importantly: always prefer “good fats” (polyunsaturated and monounsaturated) to “bad fats” (saturated and trans).
 For more information, see Health Canada’s page on the subject.

-Test your blood glucose frequently.
-Proper blood glucose management can reduce your risk of heart disease, heart attacks and strokes.
+Take your blood glucose frequently.
+Proper blood glucose management can reduce your risk of living with heart disease, heart attacks and strokes.

 Exercise and maintain a healthy weight.
 Exercising regularly reduces the risk of heart disease in addition to contributing to your overall health.